fidelesc/d20-attack-damage-calculator/README.md

 # d20 Calculator - GUI Interface

 This is a simple GUI interface for a d20 system calculator that estimates the average attack damage per turn, based on the user's input.
+There is an option for using monster's CR, which currently only supports D&D options (see database folder).

 The calculator uses Python's `random` module and the `tkinter` library to create a graphical user interface.

 ## Contents